 3. The Future: What May Never Be

-- Maybe it’s your spouse that has dementia.
+- Maybe it’s your spouse that has dementia and is now in a memory care facility.
 And you wonder if he’ll remember you.

 - He passed away, and your halls echo with silence.

 - You’re realizing that dream you wanted from this world has slipped away.

 - Or you’re stuck in rehab, and you can’t return home.

 The road ahead looks deserted.
 Bumpy.

 It’s easier just to sit on the side.

 Or you can’t see ahead at all.
 Those is/isn’ts, was/wasn’ts, may never be’s still block your view.